brian-c-moore/utils/remote_lookup/README.md

 ## Prerequisites

 - Ensure `sshpass` is installed for non-interactive SSH password authentication.
-- The utility expects a hard-coded remote server hostname within the script.
+- By default, the utility expects a hard-coded remote server hostname within the script.
 Ensure you set the `remote_host` variable inside the script.
 - Alternatey remote_host can be read in similarly to the username with slight modifications.

 ## Usage